graphql/graphql-over-http/ROADMAP.md

 # GraphQL over HTTP Spec Roadmap

 The GraphQL over HTTP working group is a sub group of the GraphQL working group.
-Our aim is to prepare and public version 1.0 of this spec.
+Our aim is to prepare and publish version 1.0 of this spec.

 ## Version 1.0